Secretary problem: Combinatorial generalization

 The secretary problem can be generalized to the case where there are multiple different jobs.
 Again, there are $n$ applicants coming in random order.
-When a candidate arrives, she reveals a set of nonnegative numbers.
+When a candidate arrives, he reveals a set of nonnegative numbers.
 Each value specifies her qualification for one of the jobs.
 The administrator not only has to decide whether or not to take the applicant but, if so, also has to assign her permanently to one of the jobs.
 The objective is to find an assignment where the sum of qualifications is as big as possible.
 This problem is identical to finding a maximum-weight matching in an edge-weighted bipartite graph where the $n$ nodes of one side arrive online in random order.
 Thus, it is a special case of the online bipartite matching problem.

 By a generalization of the classic algorithm for the secretary problem, it is possible to obtain an assignment where the expected sum of qualifications is only a factor of $e$ less than an optimal (offline) assignment.